eralpship/web-dev-workshop/docs/graphql-mutations.md

 }
 ```

-Implementation is very similar to `ServiceAreasPage`.
-We only didn't implement the skeleton for the loading state.
+Implementation is very similar to `ServiceAreasPage`, only the skeleton is missing from for the loading state.

-Now when you go to `localhost:8000/hype` you should be redirected to `/hype/service-areas`.
+Now, when you go to `localhost:8000/hype` you should be redirected to `/hype/service-areas`.
 Clicking "Robots" and "Service Areas" buttons should change the pages.
 Clicking the "Hypervisor Panel" should take you back to `/hype`.

 ![robots page init](assets/robots-page-init.gif)

-You might have noticed that the robots we are listing don't have a service area assigned.
+You might have noticed that the robots we are listing don't have a Service Area assigned.
 We can make a page for assigning Robots to Service Areas.

-We will create a `RobotDetailPage` where we can see the robot details, and modify which service area it is assigned to.
+We will create a `RobotDetailPage` where we can see the robot details, and modify which Service Area it is assigned to.

-Let's add a new route `/robot/:id`.
+Let's add a new route `/robot/:id`:

 **src/App.tsx**